lulischmader/lulischmader.github.io/index.md

 ## Kichwa Diaspora

-Research on migration, multilingualism, and cultural continuity among Kichwa communities in the United States.
+Research on migration, multilingualism, intergenerational memory, and cultural continuity among Kichwa communities in the United States.

 [Learn More](/research/)